How to arrange a funeral or cremation in Georgia

 Are whole-body donations permitted in Georgia?

 Yes, you can donate your body to science in the state of Georgia.
-There are 5 institutions that have body donation programs in Georgia:
+5 institutions have body donation programs in Georgia:

 - Emory School of Medicine in Atlanta

 - Philadelphia College of Osteopathic Medicine in Suwannee

 - Medical College of Georgia in Augusta

 - Mercer University School of Medicine in Macon

 You should check with the institution you are interested in donating to.
 Terms and acceptance of a body donation program can vary.

 What do you do if your loved one dies away from Georgia?